jvde-github/AIS-catcher/README.md

 Latest Edge version:
 - Tab that shows realtime NMEA data as it comes in, activate with `-N REALTIME on`.
+- GPS input is included in screen output as NMEA or JSON depending on the output switch (`-o x`).
+GPS output can be filtered out using `FILTER ON GPS OFF` directly after the `-o x` switch where x is the output mode.

 ### New Android version
 The Android version of AIS-catcher has been recently overhauled and can be found [here](https://github.com/jvde-github/AIS-catcher-for-Android).